aws-samples/amazon-sagemaker-training-jobs-with-snowflake-and-snowpark/README.md

 ## Run the SageMaker Training notebook

-1. Clone this GitHub Repo on SageMaker Studio
+1. Clone this GitHub repository on SageMaker Studio
 ![Clone git repo](./images/clone_git_repo.png)

 Alternatively, you can open terminal in SageMaker Studio (File -> New -> Terminal) and execute: